transentis/bptk_py/README.md

 **Attention:** If you use the BPTK engine within a larger software project, please do not forget to issue ``bptk.destroy()``.
 This command stops all monitoring threads.
 If you don't use it, don't be surprised if your script never terminates ;-).
 If you're using BPTK within a framework such as the infamous [Jupyter Lab](https://jupyter.org/), do not worry.
 The thread runs within the Notebook kernel and will die when you shutdown the notebook kernel.

-## API calls
+## Plotting API
-The ipython example notebook contains examples for the API calls.
+The ipython example notebook contains examples for the plotting API calls.
 For now, there are two methods analysts can use:
 ```
 bptk.plotOutputsForScenario(scenario_name, equations=[], kind=config.kind, alpha=config.alpha, stacked=config.stacked, freq="D", start_date="1/1/2018", title="", visualize_from_period=0, x_label="", y_label="",series_names=["names","name2"],return_df=False)

 bptk.plotScenarioForOutput(scenario_names, equation, kind=config.kind, alpha=config.alpha, stacked=config.stacked, freq="D", start_date="1/1/2018", title="", visualize_from_period=0, x_label="", y_label="",series_names=["names","name2"],return_df=False):
 ```

 The first plots one or multiple equations for one scenario ("scenario_name").
 The scenario name is the one specified in the scenario JSON file.
 The other parameters are optional.
 Always use Python's list notations for the plural parameters (``scenario_names / equations / scenario_managers``).
 The second method lets you plot one equation for multiple scenarios and uses the same parameter set.